CS50: Week 4 - Memory

 }

-is stored at the location of x
+Notice that the value of x is stored at the location of x in the line scanf("%i", &x).

 - However, attempting to reimplement

-is not easy.
+get_stringis not easy.
 Consider the following:

 #include <stdio.h>